davidhyland/WordPress-Kickoff/README.md

 * This script takes around a minute to complete and will:

-  * Download the WordPress submodule core
+  * Download the latest WordPress core (unless version is specified) removing default plugins and themes
   * Prompt for and create auth.json for secure premium plugins
   * Install all required plugins via Composer, installing Composer if needed
   * Prompt for and create local-config.php with provided database details